AltonV/HomeyScripts/README.md

 ## get-non-reporting-devices.js

-A homeyscript that checks for devices that haven't reported any values in a set number of days.
+A homeyscript that checks for devices that haven't reported any values in a set number of hours.\

-In the variables at the top of the script, you can specify device classes, whole apps and names to ignore.\
+You can specify individial thresholds depending on type of value, e.g. temperature, luminance, onoff, battery, etc.

-By default virtual devices are ignored.
+In the variables at the top of the script, you can specify device classes, whole apps and names to ignore.

 <img alt="Example flow for the get-non-reporting-devices.js script" height="450" src="https://github.com/AltonV/HomeyScripts/blob/main/pictures/get-non-reporting-devices-example-flow.png" />